-President Green: “Thank you, as always for listening, it’s great to be here.
+President Green: “Thank you, as always for listening, you are such a good interviewer, it’s great to be here.
 Public Radio, I never imagined I would ever be speaking on a program myself.
 This has been fun.”

 NPR Host: “That the President of the United States found it fun to speak about a plan for long term housing for the homeless and art grants on public radio?”
 She got just a little choked up and the interview ended abruptly.

 President Green was surprised that the interview was over so quickly, but that was public broadcasting for you, each show has a time-slot.
 She admitted to herself that she was somewhat relieved that they didn’t get to the topic of how they were funding ‘Housing as a Right’.

 When the good-hearted-POTUS-44 had been cornered into the first 700 billion bank bailout, but Mainstreet was left to fail.
 Those banks didn’t anticipate an actual fat-cat POTUS with a telepathic AI-Critter who would call them in, on a list based on who received the most bail-out money and who made the most money and therefore owed the Federal Bank and the American people the most.

 They were called directly to a videotaped interview with the US Secretary of the Treasury and staff who had worked out a spreadsheet for how much each bank was to pay-forward to Mainstreet.